 On my side, I went with the second option.
-Well, Hair was really originally an off-Broadway production but it then went on Broadway.
-Anyway, we’ll come back to that later.
+Well, Hair was initially an off-Broadway production but it then moved to Broadway.
+We’ll come back to that later.

-Aquarius is the song that introduces the film and its made in a brilliant way.
-At the beginning, Claude and his father (George Manos) are at a bus stop in the middle of nowhere in Oklahoma.
+Aquarius is the song that introduces the film and its executed brilliantly.
+At the beginning of the film, Claude and his father (George Manos) are at a bus stop in the middle of nowhere in Oklahoma.
 It’s early in the morning, the place is very quiet and foggy.
 We guess Claude must have lived a pretty calm life on the family farm.
-After saying goodbye to his father, Claude embarks in the bus, en-route for New Yor.
+After saying goodbye to his father, Claude embarks on the bus, en-route for New York.
 And that’s when Aquarius quicks off.
 From there, we know we’re in for a dynamic treat.
-Renn Woods, her hair ornated with beautiful white flowers, sings this version of the song and, of all the singers in the film, she surely is one of those who has the best voice.
+Renn Woods, her hair ornated with beautiful white flowers, beings to sing.
+Of all the singers in the film, we can easily say is one of those who has the best voice.
 She doesn’t play a major character, but, as Andy Warhol would say, she surely has her “15-minutes of glory” during this scene.
 We are then also introduced to Berger and his gang (Jeannie always chewing gum; therefore, I believe she’s my spirit animal).
 The choreographies for the film version were created by Twyla Tharp who also worked on Ragtime and Amadeus, both directed by Forman.